davidmasek/beacon/README-dev.md

 - naming conventions:
     - ID will be lowercased when used in variable name - FooId - to follow CamelCaseNaming
 - dependency chain / architecture:
-    - storage < monitor < handlers < status < cmd
+    - storage < monitor < handlers < cmd
     - storage (DB) is the base, handles persistence, should depend on nothing (nothing internal, can depend e.g. on SQLite)
     - monitors interact with the outside world and store health checks to DB
-    - handlers / status
+    - handlers
-        - the idea was that "status" evaluates if something is OK or not and "handlers" then handle the result
-        - a bit of a mess currently
-        - should read DB and react in some way:
+      - take data from DB and do something with it
       - display / generate reports
       - send notifications
     - cmd
       - entrypoints
       - can depend on anything (apart from each other)
       - should be simple and high-level